 When it comes to Etsy SEO, there’s a whole lot of hype and hoopla that gets thrown around.
-How well can you separate Etsy SEO facts from Etsy SEO myths?
-Find out in this myth busters inspired episode of The Jam!
+So how well can you separate Etsy SEO facts from Etsy SEO myths?
+Find out in this myth-busters-inspired episode of The Jam!

 Today we’re going to be talking about eight common Etsy SEO myths and whether they’re fact or crap!
 We hope you find these helpful and that they speed you along to finding even more Etsy shop success!